-Grains and Grits is in its second year, held in the Great Smoky Mountains town of Townsend, 45 minutes from Knoxville.
+Grains and Grits is held in the Great Smoky Mountains town of Townsend, 45 minutes from Knoxville.
 The event brings together Tennessee’s best distilleries and restaurants for tastings with live entertainment.
 Held at the Historic Townsend Visitor’s Center, the outdoor festival has stunning views of the mountains.
 We’ve got your guide to how to enjoy the food and drink event fully!

-2. Sip slowly.
 Speaking of those whiskeys, the Tennessee Distillers Guild brings out some of the state’s best, but don’t slam them all at once.
-Take the opportunity to learn about the distilleries, which can be visited on the Tennesse Whiskey Trail, including Jack Daniel’s, George Dickel, and the Smokies moonshine distilleries.
+Take the opportunity to learn about the distilleries, which can be visited on the Tennessee Whiskey Trail, including Jack Daniel’s, George Dickel, and the Smokies moonshine distilleries.
 There is also a booth featuring local breweries if you’re not into liquor.

 This rain-or-shine event is for those 21 and over and tickets start cost $65.